zenodeapp/substitution-matrices/README.md

 ### A. Alphabets and Matrices

-Alphabets and Matrices are the two main components in the `SubstitutionMatrices` contract. `Alphabets` (currently) being: `nucleotide or protein sequence characters` (e.g. C, T, A and G) and `Matrices`: `2-dimensional grids` (e.g. BLOSUM62, PAM40, PAM120, etc.).
-To gain a better visual understanding, check out the alphabets and matrices included in the [datasets](/datasets)-folder.
+`Alphabets` and `Matrices` are the two main components of the `SubstitutionMatrices` contract.
+Alphabets include but are not limited to nucleotide and protein sequence characters (e.g. C, T, A and G), while matrices are 2-dimensional scoring grids (e.g. BLOSUM62, PAM40, PAM120, etc.).
+To get a better (visual) understanding, you should check out the alphabets and matrices included in the [datasets](/datasets)-folder.

-They are simple .txt-files abiding by the following formatting rules:
+These components are simple .txt-files that abide by the following formatting rules:

-- An `alphabet` is a single line of characters, delimited by whitespaces.
-Mind you that <b>the order of the characters is important</b> as their position represents their numeric value in the contract.
+- An `alphabet` is a single line of characters, where <b>the position of a character represents its numeric value</b>.

-- A `matrix` is a 2-dimensional grid, where the first row and first column are alphabetical characters.
-The remaining positions in the grid are integers (zero, negative or positive). <b>Again, the order of the alphabetical characters is important and should be the same as the corresponding alphabet!</b>
+- A `matrix` is a 2-dimensional grid, where the <i>first row</i> and <i>first column</i> consist of <i>only-alphabetical</i> characters.
+- The remaining positions of a `matrix` are integers (zero, negative or positive).
+- <b>The order of the <i>alphabetical</i> characters inside a `matrix` should be the same as the `alphabet` it belongs to (horizontally and vertically)</b>.
+- Every <i>alphanumerical</i> character, for both `alphabet` and `matrix`, is delimited by whitespaces.

 ### B. [zenode.config.js](/zenode.config.js)

 This is where most of the <i>personalization</i> for contract deployment and filling takes place.

 In the case of the `SubstitutionMatrices` contract this includes:

-- Choosing which alphabets/matrices get inserted or deleted in the `Population` phase.
+- Choosing which alphabets/matrices get inserted or deleted in the [`Population`](#5-population) phase.
-- Configuring which contract we'll interact with in the `Interaction` phase.
+- Configuring which contract we'll interact with in the [`Interaction`](#6-interaction) phase.
 - Expanding (or shrinking for that matter) the list of known alphabets and matrices.

 ## Credits